avkonst/hookstate/docs/index/docs/04c-nullable-state.md

 }
 ```

 [StateMethods.ornull](typedoc-hookstate-core.md#ornull) property is a very convenient way to deal in those cases.
-Here is the example of a component, which receives a state whose value might be `null`.
+Here is an example of a component, which receives a state whose value might be `null`.

 ```tsx
 const MyInputField = (props: { state: State<string | null>}) => {